pejman-hkh/dom-parser/README.md

 # dom-parser
 Fast php HTML DOM parser
 - All php version work properly without extension
-- No php extension need
+- No need php extension
-- No Regex used
+- No Regex use
 - Can embed to another languages like js

 # Install :